Canon 100D vs Fujifilm X-T1

 - More modern: Was introduced somewhat (10 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the X-T1 is the clear winner of the contest (13 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-T1 is the clear winner of the contest (14 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 100D and the X-T1 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.